At least 4 countries pull out of 2026 Eurovision contest as Israel’s participation sows discord

 The feel-good pop music gala that draws more than 100 million viewers every year has been roiled by the war in Gaza for the past two years.

-A report on the website of Icelandic broadcaster RUV, meanwhile, said it would hold a meeting next Wednesday to discuss whether Iceland would take part, after its board last week recommended Israel be barred from the contest in Vienna next May.
+A report on the website of Icelandic broadcaster RUV, meanwhile, said it would meet next Wednesday to discuss whether Iceland would take part, after its board last week recommended that Israel be barred from the contest in Vienna next May.

-The broadcasting union, in a statement emailed to The Associated Press, said it was aware that broadcasters from four countries — RTVE in Spain, AVROTROS in the Netherlands, RTE in Ireland, and Slovenia's RTVSLO — had publicly said they would not take part.
+The broadcasting union, in a statement emailed to The Associated Press, said it was aware that four broadcasters — RTVE in Spain, AVROTROS in the Netherlands, RTE in Ireland, and Slovenia's RTVSLO — had publicly said they would not take part.

 “We await formal confirmation of their decision,” the union said.
 A final list of participating countries will be announced by Christmas.

-Israeli President Isaac Herzog said on X that he was “pleased” Israel will again take part, “and I hope that the competition will remain one that champions culture, music, friendship between nations, and cross-border cultural understanding.”
+Israeli President Isaac Herzog said on X that he was “pleased” Israel will again take part, and hoped "the competition will remain one that champions culture, music, friendship between nations, and cross-border cultural understanding.”

 “Thank you to all our friends who stood up for Israel’s right to continue to contribute and compete at Eurovision,” he added.